ying-jeanne/Business_Analytics/II/questions.md

 - **Context:** Standard SVC with RBF kernel took >15 minutes on our dataset (30,000 samples).
 LinearSVC converges in <1 minute.
 - **Trade-off:** What predictive power (AUC improvement) justifies the 15x computational cost in practice?

----

-## 2. Cost-Sensitive Learning: Approach Selection
+## 2. Cost-Sensitive Learning Strategy: When to Apply Business Cost?
-**Two approaches compared:**
+**Three possible approaches:**

+**Option A (Post-hoc - Current):**
+1. GridSearchCV optimizes each model using standard metric (AUC for LR/SVM, MSE for Ridge)
+2. Select best model by validation AUC
+3. **Then** optimize decision threshold using business cost function

+**Option B (During Model Selection):**
+1. GridSearchCV optimizes each model using standard metric (AUC/MSE)
+2. **Select best model by minimum business cost** (instead of AUC)
-- **Option A (Post-hoc):** Train with standard loss (AUC maximization) → Optimize threshold on validation set using business cost
+3. Then optimize threshold using business cost

+**Option C (During Training):**
-- **Option B (During training):** Use custom scorer in GridSearchCV that directly optimizes business cost
+1. Use **custom scorer in GridSearchCV** that directly optimizes business cost
+2. Each model learns to minimize business cost during cross-validation
+3. Select model and threshold by business cost

 **Questions:**
-- Which approach is preferred in industry?
+- Which approach is preferred in industry practice?
+- Does **Option A** (separate optimization) provide enough flexibility?
-- Does Option B risk overfitting to validation set costs?
+- Does **Option C** risk overfitting to validation set cost structure?
-- Is threshold optimization sufficient, or should we retrain models with cost-weighted samples?
+- How should we balance statistical performance (AUC) vs business objective (cost)?

 ---